 Housing Choice Vouchers

-Registration for the Preliminary Waiting List for the Housing Choice Voucher Program is currently CLOSED and will RE-OPEN in Spring 2018
+Registration for the Preliminary Interest List for the Housing Choice Voucher Program will be open between Tuesday, May 1, 2018 at 10:00 am through Tuesday, May 15, 2018 at 11:59 pm

 The Housing Choice Voucher Program (formerly Section 8) is a federally-funded program that provides rental assistance to more than 12,000 eligible low-income individuals and families in Fresno County – enabling them to secure affordable, quality housing in diverse neighborhoods throughout Fresno County.